kik4444/simple-process-tracker/Assets/InternalText/Help.md

 Right-click on a single or multiple selected processes to reveal extra actions for category management and other.

 ## System tray
 Simple Process Tracker will create an icon on startup in the system tray (bottom right of the screen) To remind you that it is working in the background.
-Right-click this icon for additional actions to open or exit Simple Process Tracker, pause or resume **all** processes.
+Right-click this icon for additional actions to open or exit Simple Process Tracker, pause or resume all currently shown processes.